 Because we are examining such a wide online footprint of these academic influencers, it’s impossible to game our system.
 Even conventional academic influence measures, such as the h-index, can to some degree be gamed by authors colluding to reference each other’s work or by journals insisting on references to and from certain other journals.
 Just as the mean of a large sample is immune to a few outliers, so our influence scores capture so much converging evidence that even concerted efforts to change these scores run up against the overwhelming amount of data that would have to be changed.

 This brief description leaves out many details, and readers who desire the details are urged to consult the three articles cited above.
-One important point worth mentioning is that even though influence is the crucial element in academic excellence, it invites a slight correction factor, and so in practice we use not influence as such but rather concentrated influence to characterize the best colleges and universities.
-The idea behind concentrated influence is that two schools may be comparable in influential faculty and alumni, but that influence will be more diluted in the bigger school.
+One important point worth mentioning is that even though influence is, within our approach, the crucial element for gauging academic excellence, it invites a slight correction factor, and so for some purposes we use not influence as such but rather concentrated influence to characterize the best colleges and universities.
+The idea behind concentrated influence is that two schools may be equivalent in influential faculty and alumni, but that influence will be more diluted in the bigger school.
 The smaller school that concentrates the influence more effectively will therefore be the better school.